A finite Topological Type Theorem for open manifolds with Non-negative Ricci Curvature and Almost Maximal Local Rewinding Volume: Abstract

 \section{Abstract}

-In this paper, we prove finite topological type theorems for open manifolds with non-negative Ricci curvature under a new additional regularity assumption on metrics, almost maximal local rewinding volume.
-In contrast to past related works, our theorems get rid of restrictions of sectional curvature or conjugate radius.
-Specially our settings do not necessarily satisfy a triangle comparison of Toponogov type, and our new approach also applies to past works as far as we know.
+In this paper, we present finite topological type theorems for open manifolds with non-negative Ricci curvature, under almost maximal local rewinding volume.
+Unlike previous related research, our theorems remove the constraints of sectional curvature or conjugate radius, which were crucial additional assumptions on metric regularity in prior results.
+Notably, our settings do not necessarily satisfy a triangle comparison of Toponogov type.
+In fact, the method we adopt also extends to many previous related studies.

 {\it 2020 Mathematics Subject Classification}: 53C21.

 {\it Keywords}: Non-negative Ricci curvature, Finite topological type.